Getting tax employment status wrong

 You may realise yourself you have made a mistake, or it could be your PA who tells you they think their status is wrong.
-If this happens, you should make sure that you do things on the correct basis going forward (you can see our paying wages section for more information on this).
+If this happens, you should make sure that you do things like operate PAYE on the correct basis going forward (you can see our setting things up section for more information on how to do this).

 You may need to speak to a professional adviser regarding what action needs to be taken to put right the incorrect historic position.
+(Select ‘I’m looking for tax advice’ and then ‘Employer Compliance or Payroll’ in the drop down box.)
 This will usually involve contacting HMRC to explain what has happened and agreeing with them how best to correct the situation.
 Approaching them with an explanation – rather than waiting for them to contact you – is almost always the best course of action as it will help minimise any penalties that HMRC may be entitled to charge as a consequence of the error.

 Or, it could be HMRC who prompt discussions with you as to your PA’s status and who then decide the tax employment status is wrong.
-You may wonder how HMRC would know to contact you if you had not had any dealings with them about taking on your PA?
+You may wonder how HMRC would know to contact you if you had not had any dealings with them about taking on your PA.
 But HMRC may have received a query from your PA directly which led them to question the situation further, or someone may have even called HMRC to tip them off.
-If HMRC approach you and you think it is likely that your PA’s status could be re-categorised, you may want to seek some help from a tax adviser as to how to best deal with the situation.
+You may have just been selected for a record check at random.
+Sometimes such a check is also known as a compliance check or an enquiry.
+If HMRC approach you and you think it is likely that your PA’s status could be re-categorised, again, you may want to seek some help from a tax adviser as to how to best deal with the situation.

-The HMRC officer may wish to review specific records, such as any payroll records/records of payments where PAYE has not been operated, worker contracts and Employment Status Indicator results.
+The HMRC officer may wish to review specific records, such as any payroll records/records of payments where PAYE has not been operated, worker contracts and employment status tool results.
 It may be the case that they ask to take these away so that they can study them later back at their office – this is quite usual.

 If, broadly, you agree with HMRC’s findings, you can make a payment on account immediately (even if an exact final ‘settlement’ figure has not yet been agreed) in order to avoid incurring any more interest on unpaid taxes.

 If you do not agree with HMRC’s findings, you can appeal.
-This appeal can be heard at a Tax Tribunal.
+This appeal can be heard at an independent Tax Tribunal.
 The Tax Tribunal will then make a judgment based on the figures and evidence presented to them.

-You can find some high-level information about HMRC PAYE checks here.
+You can find some high-level information about HMRC PAYE checks on GOV.UK.

-You can find some more in-depth information about HMRC PAYE checks in their Compliance Operational Guidance Manual (COG).
-The manual describes the approach taken by HMRC when reviewing an employer's compliance, for example, how errors are identified, how the extent of the employer's culpability is decided, how the amount of unpaid income tax and NICs is quantified (including the interest and penalties due) and how a settlement can be reached with the employer.
+You can find some more in-depth information about HMRC PAYE checks in their Compliance Operational Guidance manual.
+The manual describes the approach taken by HMRC when reviewing an employer's compliance, for example, how errors are identified, how the extent of the employer's culpability is decided, how the amount of unpaid income tax and National Insurance contributions (NIC) is quantified (including the interest and penalties due) and how a settlement can be reached with the employer.

-In our section on deciding the status of your PA we explained that you can use an online tool provided by HMRC (the Employment Status Indicator – ESI) or contact HMRC for a written decision about the status of your PA.
+In our section on deciding the status of your PA we explained that you can use an online tool provided by HMRC or contact HMRC for a written decision about the status of your PA.

 If HMRC have provided you with a written decision about the status of your PA, you should also be able to rely on this in the event of any subsequent discussions about their tax employment status.

-If you have used the online ESI indicator tool, providing:
+If you have used the online tool, providing:

-- you have answered the questions accurately so they reflect the terms and conditions under which your personal assistant provides you with services
+- you have answered the questions accurately so they reflect the terms and conditions under which your PA provides you with services

-- you (as the engager of the personal assistant) or your authorised representative have completed the tool
+- you (as the engager of the PA) or your authorised representative have completed the tool

 There are several consequences of getting status wrong: